 8. Church of the United Brethren in Christ International

-All United Brethren national conferences are part of the Church of the United Brethren in Christ International.
+All United Brethren national conferences and their mission districts are part of the Church of the United Brethren in Christ International.

-Any person who has been elected to an office is entitled to immediate possession of all papers, documents, books, records, and minutes pertaining to the past acts and proceedings of said office; and the predecessor shall turn over all such documents and records in his/her possession.
+All persons selected for local church or denominational offices are entitled to immediate possession of all papers, documents, books, records, and minutes pertaining to that office.
+Predecessors shall turn over all such documents and records in their possession.